• Skip to primary navigation

 • Pinch of pepper

-Heat a nonstick pan over medium heat and add oil.
+Heat a nonstick pan or pot over medium heat and add oil.
 Add garlic and saute for 1 minute:

 sauteing minced garlic in a sauce pan for vegetarian congee recipe